1103818/nas-labs/labs-doc/repartioning_of_disks.md

 # Repartioning of Disks
-We are going to repartion the disks to use that space which we left un-alloted during installation of Debian.
+We are going to repartition the disks to use that space which we left un-allocated during installation of Debian.

 ## Requirements